freillat/FinReportingLLM/README.md

 pip install sec-edgar-downloader
 ```

-The downloader script (edgar_downloader.py) also requires a user agent (e.g., your name and email) to make requests to the SEC's servers.
+The downloader script (edgar_downloader.py) also suggests specifying a user agent (e.g., your name and email) to make requests to the SEC's servers (not strictly necessary).

 ### Step 3: Download Financial Filings